fhnw-bacnet-it/samples-and-tests/README.md

 ### Description / Story:
 Run two stacks on localhost.
 Each stack simulates 2 BACnet/IT devices.
-Let device 1 of stack 1 (device1inStack1) send a WriteProperty Request to device 2 on stack 2 (device2inStack2).
+Let device 1 of stack 1 (device1inStack1) send a WriteProperty-Request to device 2 on stack 2 (device2inStack2).

 ### Preparation
 Ensure the builded jars are in java class path.